Timeline

 2020

-Malaysia: The Sabah High Court renders judgment in favour of the Government, declaring that the 1878 agreement does not contain any arbitration clause and the arbitrator has no jurisdiction to resolve the matter.
-The court orders Dr. Stampa and the claimants to stop arbitration proceedings, granting an injunction against them.
+Malaysia: Sabah High Court rules in favour of the Government, stating that the 1878 Agreement lacks an arbitration clause, and therefore, the arbitrator lacks jurisdiction to address the matter.
+The court issues an injunction, directing Dr. Stampa and the Claimants to cease the arbitration proceeding.

 2019